cuthbertLab/music21/buildDoc/rst/moduleMidiBase.rst

 .. function:: getNumber(str, length)

     Return the value of a string byte from and 8-bit string.
+This will sum a length greater than 1 if desired.

     >>> getNumber('test', 0)
     (0, 'test')